teamfacex/AndroidofflineFaceRecSDK/README.md

 An **AAR file** contains a software library used for developing Android apps.
 It is structurally similar to an .
 APK **file** (Android Package), but it allows a developer to store a reusable component that can be used across multiple different apps.
 To integrate AAR  into your android project:
 - Purchase Active Liveness SDK license from [facex portal](https://search.facex.io).
-- Download the `file.json` config file from the portal.
-Make sure file name is `file.json`.
-- Create `assets` directory in the android project ( if not already there) and copy the downloaded `file.json` to `assets` directory.

 - Download the latest `FaceRecSDK.aar` release from [here](https://github.com/teamfacex/AndroidofflineFaceRecSDK/releases/latest/download/FaceRecSDK.aar).
 - Open android studio and add the liveness SDK to your android project
   - Click  `File > New > New Module`.